Kagebounshin/skateshop/README.md

     - By adding a product, See a quick preview of the bag and it's current products and total amount in a toast at the top right of the screen.
     - When choosing the option to go to the bag you will be able to increase or decrease the quantity of each item, remove a item from the bag, see the total amount.
 If your happy with your bag items you can proceed to the checkout page.
     ### Checkout
-    - Enter your shipping credentials and card credentials to complete your order.
+    - the user's choosen items will be displayed here.
+You will see the price of your order.
+The you can enter your shipping credentials and card credentials to complete the order.
     ### Toast
     - Bootsrap has a component called ["Toasts"](https://getbootstrap.com/docs/4.3/components/toasts/), wich is notifications designed to mimic the push notifications.
     - The bag when clicked will show a quick preview of it's current products using the toast component.
     - The toast component will also display warning, info, success or error messages, giving the user quick feedback, for example, if something unexcpected happens.
-    ### Allauth
-    - These pages will be clean looking, centered at the page & be easily accessible at all time.
     ### Contact
     - At the contact page, you will be able to send mails to the sites admin.
 See other ways to contact the sites admins, and wich time of the day they reachable.
     - The admin can access these emails from the django admin terminal.
+    ### Allauth
+    - These pages will be clean looking, centered at the page & be easily accessible at all time.

 ---